julioterra/yunSpacebrew/readme.md

 scp -r ./spacebrew root@juliyun.local:/usr/lib/python2.7
 ```

-There are two shell scripts that you need to copy into the user bin folder on the arduino.
-These files are `run-spacebrew` and `run-getsbproc`.
-They both reside in the shell folder on the linino directory of this project.
+There is one shell script that you need to copy into the user bin folder on the arduino.
+This files is called `run-spacebrew`.
+It resides in the shell folder on the linino directory of this project.
 Here is how to copy them over and then configure them to be executable files:

 1. Navigate to the `linino/shell` folder in the yunSpacebrew directories
 2. Copy files over to linino with `scp` commands:

 ```
 scp ./run-spacebrew root@juliyun.local:/usr/bin
-scp ./run-getsbproc root@juliyun.local:/usr/bin
 ```

 3. SSH into the linino using the following command, input the password when prompted: